fanout/rails-grip/README.md

 ]
 ```

 This library also comes with a Rack middleware class and a Railstie implementation that will automatically add the middleware to the application when rails-grip is added to the application's Gemfile.
 The middleware will parse the Grip-Sig header in any requests in order to detect if they came from a GRIP proxy, and it will apply any hold instructions when responding.
-Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Django application.
+Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Rails application.

 The middleware should be placed as early as possible in the proessing order, so that it can collect all response headers and provide them in a hold instruction if necessary.